The SMB’s Ultimate Guide to Disaster Recovery

 Why it’s important

-Operational disruptions—and the downtime they cause—are arguably the single greatest threat to a business.
+Operational disruptions—and the financial losses they cause—are arguably the single greatest threat to a business.

 • 90% of smaller companies fail within a year if they can’t resume operations within 5 days after experiencing a disaster.